Power of Attorney

 Power of Attorney FAQs

-What do you need for a power of attorney?
+What is required for power of attorney?

 To set up a power of attorney (POA), you need a POA form, which must be reviewed and signed by the principal (the person assigning their rights to another) before a notary or two witnesses.